RabinSharma25/accuknox-django-assignment/README.md

 > Do Django signals run in the same thread as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

 **✅ Answer**:
-Yes, Django signals run in the **same thread** as the caller.
-We can confirm this by comparing the `threading.get_ident()` of the sender and the signal.
+Yes, Django signals run in the **same thread** as the caller by default.
+We can confirm this by comparing the `threading.current_thread().name` of the sender and the signal.
+This means any delay or heavy logic inside the signal handler will block the main thread and increase the time taken by the operation (e.g., .save() or .create()).

 **📂 Code File**: [`02_test_signal_thread.py`](./django-signals/core/02_test_signal_thread.py)